wendyju/InteractionPrototyping/README.md

-# makeThis-CHI16
+# makeThis-CHI Course
-Materials for Make This! at CHI 16
+Materials for Make This! at CHI '17

 David Sirkin, Nik Martelaro, Wendy Ju